Significant-Gravitas/AutoGPT/docs/challenges/building_challenges.md

 # Getting Started
-Clone the original AutoGPT repo and checkout to master branch
+Clone the original Auto-GPT repo and checkout to master branch

 The challenges are not written using a specific framework.
 They try to be very agnostic